SuperJohan64/D2R-AHK-Runner/README.md

 ***NOTE - Using these scripts while playing on Battle.Net may result in you getting banned.
 This is for single player Only!***

-This is a collection of AutoHotKey, PowerShell, and batch scripts for Diablo II: Resurrected single player that gives you macros to easily create new games while triggering the hotkeys for [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter).
+This is a collection of AutoHotKey, PowerShell, and Batch scripts for Diablo II: Resurrected single player that gives you macros to easily create new games while triggering the hotkeys for [oskros' MF_run_counter](https://github.com/oskros/MF_run_counter).
 It also has macros for changing the Players X difficulty, launching D2R, launching the MF_run_counter and backing up your single player characters.

 # Perquisites